git-town/git-town/website/src/commands/append.md

   feature-1
 ```

 We are on the `feature-1` branch.
-After running `git prepend feature-2`, our
+After running `git append feature-2`, our
-repository has this branch setup:
+repository will have this branch setup:

 ```
 main